Elder Tricksters

 Nuts and bolts:

-* These are group meetings by phone.
-To participate, just dial the phone from anywhere.
+* Lessons are group meetings by phone.
+To participate, simply phone the event’s call-in number.

-* Class meets seven consecutive Tuesdays, from noon to 1:00 EST, starting Tuesday July 17.
+* Class meets seven consecutive Sundays, from 6 to 7:00 pm pacific time, starting Sunday June 1.

-* If you’ve taken this class before, repeat it at half-price.
+* If you’ve taken this class before, repeat it at half-price: Click the button below.

 What Sort of Witch Are You?